Professor of Medical Statistics and Director of CSM

 Gary's research interests are primarily focused on methodological aspects surrounding the development and validation multivariable prediction (prognostic) models (design and analysis) and he has published extensively in this area.
 He is particularly interested in the sample size considerations and the role of big data in developing and evaluating prediction models.
 He is also interested in the systematic review and appraisal of prognostic studies and developed the CHARMS Checklist for conducting systematic reviews of prediction modelling studies.
 Gary is the principal investigator of a five-year Cancer Research UK Programme grant (2019 to 2024) to improve statistical methodology around studies of prognosis (with a focus on machine learning and artificial intelligence) and initiatives to improve peer review and study reporting.

 Along with Doug Altman, Karel Moons and Hans Reitsma, UMC Utrecht, the Netherlands, he led an international collaboration to produce the TRIPOD consensus guidance on issues to report when developing or validating (prognostic and diagnostic) prediction models.
 This guidance is currently being extended for prediction models developed using 'big data' or individual participant data from multiple studies.
-In 2019, he and Karel Moons will be leading an initiative to develop similar guidance for studies using artificial intelligence and machine learning.
-Gary is also involved in CONSORT-AI/SPIRIT-AI (for reporting AI intervention studies) STARD-AI (for reporting AI based diagnostic test accuracy [DTA] studies), QUADAS-AI (risk of bias of AI based DTA studies), PROBAST-AI (risk of bias of AI based prediction models) and DECIDE-AI (bridging the development-implementation gap).
+Gary and Karel Moons are leading an initiative to develop similar guidance for studies using artificial intelligence and machine learning (TRIPOD-AI).
+Gary is also involved in other guidance for reporting artificial intelligence/machine learning studies including CONSORT-AI/SPIRIT-AI (for reporting AI intervention studies), STARD-AI (for reporting AI based diagnostic test accuracy [DTA] studies), and DECIDE-AI (bridging the development-implementation gap).
+He is also involved in developed risk of bias tools for machine learning diagnostic test accuracy studies (QUADAS-AI) and prediction model studies (PROBAST-AI)

 Between 2012 and 2019, Gary was involved in the development of PROBAST, a risk of bias tool to evaluate prediction model studies (using regression or machine learning/artificial intelligence methods).
 Two papers were published in the Annals of Internal Medicine describing the PROBAST checklist and and accompanying Explanation & Elaboration paper.